-Law is about universals, principles that apply in all places and times.
-Don't murder.
-Don't rob.
-Don't steal.
-Don't lie.
-Yet there are important features of the moral life that are not universal at all.
+Law is about universals, principles that apply in all places and times: Do not murder.
+Do not rob.
+Do not steal.
+Do not lie.
+Yet there are important features of the moral life that are not "There are aspects of the moral life that are not caught by the concept of law at all."

+universal at all.
 They have to do with specific circumstances and the way we respond to them.
 What is it to be a good husband or wife, a good parent, a good teacher, a good friend?
 What is it to be a great leader, or follower, or member of a team?
 When is it right to praise, and when is it appropriate to say, "You could have done better"?
 There are aspects of the moral life that cannot be reduced to rules of conduct, because what matters is not only what we do, but the way in which we do it: with humility or gentleness or sensitivity or tact.

 Morality is about persons, and no two persons are alike.
-When Moses asked God to appoint a successor, he began his request with the words, "Lord, God of the spirits of all flesh."2 On this the rabbis commented: what Moses was saying was that because each person is different, he asked God to appoint a leader who would relate to each individual as an individual, knowing that what is helpful to one person may be harmful to another.3 This ability to judge the right response to the right person at the right time is a feature not only of leadership, but of human goodness in general.
+When Moses asked God to appoint his successor, he began his request with the words, "Lord, God of the spirit of all flesh."
+(Numbers 27:16) On this the Rabbis commented: what Moses was saying was that each person is different, so he asked God to appoint a leader who would relate to each individual as an individual, knowing that what is helpful to one person may be harmful to another.2 This ability to judge the right response to the right person at the right time is a feature not only of leadership, but of human goodness in general.

 Rashi begins his commentary to Bereishit with the question: If the Torah is a book of law, why does it not start with the first law given to the people of Israel as a whole, which does not appear until Exodus 12?
 Why does it include the narratives about Adam and Eve, Cain and Abel, the patriarchs and matriarchs and their children?
 Rashi gives an answer that has nothing to do with morality - he says it has to do with the Jewish people's right to their land.
-But the Netziv (R. Naftali Zvi Yehudah Berlin) writes that the stories of Genesis are there to teach us how the patriarchs were upright in their dealings, even with people who were strangers and idolaters.
-That, he says, is why Genesis is called by the sages "the book of the upright."
+But the Netziv (R. Naftali Zvi Yehudah Berlin; 1816-1893) writes that the stories of Genesis are there to teach us how the patriarchs were upright in their dealings, even with people who were strangers and idolaters.
+That, he says, is why Genesis is called by the Sages "the book of the upright."

 Morality is not just a set of rules, even a code as elaborate as the 613 commands and their rabbinic extensions.
 It is also about the way we respond to people as individuals.
 The story of Adam and Eve in the Garden of Eden is at least in part about what went wrong in their relationship when the man referred to his wife as Ishah, 'woman,' a generic description, a type.
-Only when he gave her a proper name, Chavah, Eve, did he relate to her as an individual in her individuality, and only then did God "make them garments of skin and clothed them."
+Only when he gave her a proper name, Chavah, Eve, did he relate to her as an individual in her individuality, and only then did God make "garments of skins for Adam and his wife, and clothed them."
+(Gen. 3:21)